llee454/ppx_record_array/Readme.md

 These functions can be used to efficiently convert the record into and arrays and vice versa.

+Additionally, `Record_array` defines a constant, `num_fields`, that gives the number fields contained in the record/array.

 ## Initializing the Build Environment